Hamburger Concerto

-Hamburger Concerto is the fourth studio album by the Dutch progressive rock band Focus, released in April 1974.
-It peaked at #20 on the UK charts.
+Hamburger Concerto is the fourth studio album by the Dutch progressive rock band Focus, released in May 1974.
+It peaked at No. 20 on the UK charts.
 The title track is based on Variations on a Theme by Haydn by Johannes Brahms.
-The composition also incorporates the first two verses of the Dutch Christmas carol O Kerstnacht, schoner dan de dagen at around 15 min.
+The composition also incorporates the first two verses of the Dutch Christmas carol O Kerstnacht, schoner dan de dagen at around 15 minutes, and the Third Quarter chime from the Westminster Quarters is quoted in the track's final seconds.
 The first track is based on a Gaillarde of Joachim van den Hove of his work Delitae Musicae.